What is bee-friendly farming?

 Some insecticides known as neonicotinoids (neonics) have been identified as posing a particular threat to bees, but other insecticides and pesticides can also cause problems, for example some herbicides (broad spectrum) kill the plants that bees like to feed on.

-There are some fantastic farmers that are ahead of the game – already pledging to avoid the use of neonics.
-They are adopting innovative ways of growing oilseed rape and other crops in ways that don’t harm bees.
+There are already some fantastic farmers that are ahead of the game.
+They are adopting innovative ways of growing crops that don’t harm bees.

 Effective alternatives to pesticides

 UK farmers are using tried and tested methods of pest control on their crops, as well as trying out some new ideas including: